spacetelescope/romancal/README.md

 ## Documentation

-Documentation (built daily from the Github `master` branch) is available at:
+Documentation (built daily from the Github `main` branch) is available at:

 https://roman-pipeline.readthedocs.io/en/latest/